FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_again.md

 This was followed by our last Pop-up museum in Cairo at The Gayer-Anderson Museum.
 It is a historic Mamluk house where British Major and antiquities collector, R.G.
 Gayer-Anderson Pasha lived from 1935 to 1942 and kept some of his collection.
-We set up the Pop-Up in the [house’s garden](/images/news/12.jpg) so all museum visitors were able to see us, chat with us and be as curious as they wanted to be.
+We set up the Pop-Up in the [houses garden](/images/news/12.jpg) so all museum visitors were able to see us, chat with us and be as curious as they wanted to be.
 There was a group of retired elders who very enthusiastically joined us, some of whom were working in fields relevant to museums and Egyptology, so they shared and exchanged experience with us.
 The rest of the participants